 Climate-neutral rail travel in % of total

-(1) The figures relate to the United Internet Group in Germany.
+(1) The figures for 2018 relate to the United Internet Group in Germany without Strato and Drillisch; as from 2019 they include the entire 1&1 Drillisch Group.
 They are taken from Deutsche Bahn’s annual client environmental data report (“Umweltbilanz”).

-(3) The decline in the 2020 and 2021 figures is due to the restrictions caused by the COVID-19 pandemic.
-In addition, Deutsche Bahn introduced 100% green electricity for local trains in fiscal year 2020, making climate-neutral travel possible.
+(4) The decline in the 2020 figures is due to the restrictions caused by the COVID-19 pandemic.
+In addition, Deutsche Bahn introduced 100% green electricity for local travel in fiscal year 2020, making climate-neutral travel possible.